shopsys/shopsys/docs/model/how-to-sort-categories.md

 ```

 !!! important

-    As it's not possible to obtain the correct order from the adjacency list, it's possible that siblings (categories on the same level) may not be sorted the way you want.
+    As it's not possible to obtain the correct order from the adjacency list, it's possible that siblings (categories on the same level) may not be sorted the way you want.<br>
     You can re-sort them later in administration.

 The tree is recalculated only when corrupted, so you don't need to worry about your data.